This page explains how to use webdev and

 with an example of using

-to specify dart2js options.
+dart2js_argsto specify dart2js options.